spacemeshos/post-rs/docs/profiler.md

 }
 ```

 With 10 threads we can see that speed increased by 8 times.
-But again it's important to remember that we don't necessarily need to optimize for the speed, we need to optimize for the probability of finding a proof in time.
-There are 12 hours to find and submit proof.
+It is important to optimize for the probability of finding a proof in time rather than optimizing for the speed.
+On mainnet nodes have a 12 hour window to find and submit a proof.

 Based on these outputs you need to decide what is the best configuration for your hardware.
 Please note that the speed of the proof generation is not the only factor.